 - Fill with water so that the mold is no more than 80% filled.

-- Place in freezer for 4-6 hours.
+- Place in the freezer for 4-6 hours.
 It will depend on how deep the pan is filled with ice.
-For each inch of water it takes about 90 minutes for it to freeze.
+For each inch of water, it takes about 90 minutes for it to freeze.
 So 4 inches would take at minimum 6 hours to get to a frozen state.

 - To unmold, run it under warm water for a few seconds until is melts a bit and loosens.
 Add to your punch bowl and pour in the punch and fruit ingredients.